-Price: $389.97 – $549.95
+Price: $410 – $500

-Special Features: high performing, reliable lightweight binding, winner of three prestigious editor’s choice awards, brake options: 85, 100, 115, & 130 mm, DIN setting: 5 – 12, weight (single): 585 grams
+Specific features: High performing, reliable lightweight binding, winner of three prestigious editor’s choice awards, brake options: 85, 100, 115, and 130 mm, DIN setting: 5 – 12, weight (single): 585 grams

 Description: The G3 Ion 12 Binding is a good combination of lightweight and functional design.
 It will keep you smiling from top to bottom with its innovative features and super styling.
-It has a high vertical snow clearance so snow won’t build up under the toe piece.
+It also has a high vertical snow clearance, so snow won’t build up under the toe piece.

-Stepping in is easy thanks to the boot stops that are built into the toe piece.
+Stepping in is easy, thanks to the boot stops that are built into the toe piece.
 If you like cool looking bindings, the G3 is the one for you since this is one of the coolest available.
 Flick your pole to the heel switch to go from walk mode to ski mode.
 Best of all it features a Full 360° heel rotation and ambidextrous risers.

 The only thing we did not like about this model from G3 is the metal hook under the break platform that has a tendency to freeze and causing it to unlatch from the brakes when you switch over to tour mode.
 Make sure to remove any moisture and snow to prevent this from happening.

-Price: $387.57 – $599.95
+Price: $500 – $600

 Description: This second-gen Black Diamond Fritschi Diamir Vipec 12 Binding is easier to use than its predecessor.
-It is built for rugged skiing and combines Alpine skiing with lightweight pin system of a tech binding to provide standardized safety release capabilities.
+It is built for rugged skiing and combines Alpine skiing with a lightweight pin system of a tech binding to provide standardized safety release capabilities.
 The result is a ski binding that is lightweight with extreme Alpine-style power transmission.

 You can easily switch from walk to ski mode without stepping out of the bindings and the toe piece features a micro-adjustable width wings for a wide variety of tech inserts.

-This ski binding is a favorite among avalanche professionals thanks to the two-stage heel riser which allows 3 different configurations depending on the grade of the terrain.
+This ski binding is a favorite among avalanche professionals thanks to the two-stage heel riser, which allows 3 different configurations depending on the grade of the terrain.

-Description: The Fritschi Diamir by Black Diamond features a touring mode but it does not mean to say that it sacrifices downhill performance.
+Description: The Black Diamond Fritschi Diamir Freeride Pro AT Binding features a touring mode, but it does not mean to say that it sacrifices downhill performance.
 This is a great ski for powerful skiers who are looking for technical lines that don’t belong in the resort.